 About MetLife Life Insurance

-Today, MetLife (under its own name and through affiliates) offers a dizzying array of insurance and investment products, employee benefits, and financial planning assistance.
+Today, MetLife and its affiliates offer a wide range of insurance and investment products, employee benefits, and financial planning assistance.

-From its Charlotte, North Carolina, headquarters, Brighthouse (which does business under the name “Brighthouse Financial”) sells life insurance and annuities to individual consumers in all fifty states.
-MetLife continues to offer group life insurance plans—usually offered through employers—under the “MetLife” brand.
+Brighthouse, operating under the name “Brighthouse Financial,” sells life insurance and annuities to individual consumers in all 50 states from its headquarters in Charlotte, North Carolina.
+Meanwhile, MetLife continues to offer group life insurance plans, usually through employers, under the “MetLife” brand.

 MetLife Financial Ratings